damianpumar/Curtme/README.md

 ## CurtMe

+## Pending requirements
+ * Validate if long URL is a website
+ * Allow user to create custom short URL
+ * Track origin ip, user agent for each shorter link visited

 ## Endpoints
   * https://curtme.org/ (POST - with url into body) to create your short link :scissors:
   * https://curtme.org/{SHORTURL} (GET) redirect to your long URL :arrow_right: